FACTA, Regulations for Businesses in The Financial Sector

-- Class actions lawsuits that can total up to $1,000 for each affected consumer, as well as court or lawyer related costs that were incurred.
+- Class actions lawsuits that can total up to $1,000 for each affected consumer, as well as court or lawyer-related costs that were incurred.

-To provide an example of the severity of the fines that can be levied against individuals and organizations as a result of the FACTA, Laboratory Corporation of America Holdings or LabCorp for short was forced to pay $11 million in a preliminary settlement in 2015 for including the expiration date of credit cards on receipts they provided to their customers.
-Conversely, popular airline service Spirit Airlines was also forced to pay $7.5 million in a preliminary settlement in 2015, for failing to remove the first seven digits of customers’ debit and credit card numbers on receipts they provided to said customer.
+To provide an example of the severity of the fines that can be levied against individuals and organizations as a result of the FACTA, Laboratory Corporation of America Holdings, or LabCorp for short was forced to pay $11 million in a preliminary settlement in 2015 for including the expiration date of credit cards on receipts they provided to their customers.
+Conversely, popular airline service Spirit Airlines was also forced to pay $7.5 million in a preliminary settlement in 2015, for failing to remove the first seven digits of customers’ debit and credit card numbers on receipts they provided to said customers.
 Both of these cases illustrate the potential severity that can result from violations of the FACTA, as even companies who are not financial institutions or lenders must also maintain compliance at all times.

-As identity theft was a relatively new threat to consumers in 2003, the FACTA was passed to amend the Fair Credit Reporting Act through providing American citizens with more protection over the forms of personal information they share with lenders and other financial institutions.
+As identity theft was a relatively new threat to consumers in 2003, the FACTA was passed to amend the Fair Credit Reporting Act by providing American citizens with more protection over the forms of personal information they share with lenders and other financial institutions.
 As many of the provisions and stipulations have become commonplace in 2021, such as ensuring that customers confirm when they have changed their physical or mailing address, these regulations were nevertheless very groundbreaking at the time.
-As identity theft has only grown in prominence and scope since the FACTA was passed in 2003, the law undoubtedly came at a much needed time in American history.
+As identity theft has only grown in prominence and scope since the FACTA was passed in 2003, the law undoubtedly came at a much-needed time in American history.
 Through the FACTA, American citizens have some avenue of recourse when it comes to protecting their financial information and in turn, privacy and security.